marc-thieme/makeframes/README.typ

 #let syntax = syntax.with(style: styles.boxy)

 = Introduction

-This library allows you to easily define and use a variety of custom environments in your documents.
-The syntax is designed to integrate well into the source code.
+This library offers a straightforward way to define and use custom environments in your documents.
+Its syntax is designed to integrate seamlessly with your source code.

-We ship two different predefined styles.
-On top of that, you can freely define your own styling function which can access the features provided by the user.

-= Feature highlight
-#feature[An unobstrusive style][ideal to be used regularily][does not break the flow][
+Two predefined styles are included by default.
+You can also create custom styling functions that use the same user-facing API while giving you complete control over the Typst elements in your document.

+== Overview

+#feature[Unobtrusive Style][Ideal for frequent use][Blends into text flow][
-  The default style is to only highlight the text with a colored line on the side.
+  The default style highlights text with a subtle colored line along the side, preserving the document's flow.
 ]

-Whereas:
-#feature(style: styles.boxy)[Special Highlight][Use less regularily][Strong highlight][
+In contrast:

+#feature(style: styles.boxy)[Distinct Highlight][Best for occasional use][More noticeable][
-  The secondary style called `styles.boxy` is much more eye-catching and not embed seamlessly into the textflow.
+  The alternative style, `styles.boxy`, is more eye-catching and intended to stand out from the surrounding text.
 ]

-#example[A different type][
-  As you can see, this element displays a different kind and color.
-In fact, we can define arbitrary such kinds.
-The colors can be provided or automatically generated.
+#example[Another Example Style][
+  You can define different classes or types of frames, which alter the substitute and the frame's color.
+As shown here, this is an example frame.
+  You can create as many different kinds as you want.

-  As long as all kinds are associated with the same identifier in the call to `make-frames`, they will use the same counter.
+  As long as all kinds use the same identifier with `make-frames`, they share a common counter.
 ]

 = Feature List

 #let layout-features(style) = [
   #let (example, feature, variant) = (
     example.with(style: style),